shadowsocks/shadowsocks-go/README.md

 server_port     server port
 local_port      local socks5 proxy port
-password        a password used to encrypt transfer timeout         in seconds, used by server port_password   specify multiple ports and passwords to support multiple users, used by server
+password        a password used to encrypt transfer

+timeout         server option, in seconds port_password   server option, specify multiple ports and passwords to support multiple users cache_enctable  server option, store computed encryption table on disk to speedup server startup
 ```

 Given `port_password` option, server program will ignore `server_port` and `password` options.

 Run `shadowsocks-server` on your server.
-To run it in the background, run `nohup shadowsocks-server > log &`.
+To run it in the background, run `shadowsocks-server > log &`.

 On client, run `shadowsocks-local`.
 Change proxy settings of your browser to